damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Zoom

-To set up a Zoom meeting, sign up for a free [Basic account](https://zoom.us/pricing), and share the link for your "personal meeting room" with your participants.
+To set up a Zoom meeting, sign up for a free [basic account](https://gitlab.zoom.us/signup), and share the link for your "personal meeting room" with your participants.
 Note that on the Basic license, meetings are capped at 50 people, and meeting durations are capped at 40 minutes.
 If you need to be able to organize calls longer than 40 minutes using Zoom, contact People Ops to be granted a [Pro account](https://about.gitlab.com/handbook/people-operations/sop/#make-zoom-pro).
 By default, only Service Engineers and members of the Sales team are given Pro accounts during onboarding since their job routinely involves making video calls with (potential) customers.

 To record the meeting, simply click on record, which will save an .mp4, .mp3, and .txt files for chat, to your local hard drive.